 Ezekiel 43:5 - The Spirit lifted me up and brought me into the inner court; and behold, the glory of the LORD filled the temple.
 Then I heard Him speaking to me from the temple, while a man stood beside me.
 And He said to me, "Son of man, this is the place of My throne and the place of the soles of My feet, where I will dwell in the midst of the children of Israel forever.
 No more shall the house of Israel defile My holy name."

-We also understand today, that for the fulfillment in the passage above in Daniel, the Jews will build a third temple before the middle of the Tribulation, which is a seven-year transition time of judgment between the Church Age and the Millennium, where Christ will rule on Earth for a thousand years.
+We also understand today from the passage above in Daniel that the Jews will build a third temple before the middle of the Tribulation, which is a seven-year transition time of judgment between the Church Age and the Millennium, where Christ will rule on Earth for a thousand years.
 The temple described in Zechariah and Ezekiel will later be built by Jesus after the Tribulation.

 |Copyright © Amy Van Gerpen and trackingbibleprophecy.com.
 All Rights Reserved.|